Ferryville Ordinance Chapter 7

 7.16 DEBT SERVICE

-Sewer user charges are to be collected for general obligation bond principles and interest payments,
+Sewer user charges are to be collected for general obligation bond principles and

-for public benefit funds, and for any other purpose provided by law related to the operation,
+interest payments, for public benefit funds, and for any other purpose provided by

-maintenance, and replacement of the waste treatment works, or sewer collection system.
+works, or sewer collection system.

 7.17 ACCOUNTING